241st Territorial Defense Brigade (Ukraine): Russo-Ukrainian War

-2022 Russian invasion of Ukraine
+Russian invasion of Ukraine

 130th Territorial Defense Battalion took part in defense of Zhuliany Airport.
 Later the battalion was involved in Battle of Irpin.
 After helping liberate Kyiv Oblast, battalion moved on to Kharkiv Oblast. on or about 11 September battalion liberated Hoptivka.
 Battalion lost 18 soldiers while fighting in Kharkiv Oblast.
 By the end of 2022 battalion was fighting near Bilohorivka, Luhansk Oblast.

 204th Territorial Defense Battalion fought in Battle of Bakhmut during December.
 As of February 2023 battalion along with 205th and 206 was still in Bakhmut.
 Ministry of Defence of the Russian Federation on 29 August 2022 claimed that 204th battalion sustained over 60% casualties.

 205th Territorial Defense Battalion fought in Battle of Sievierodonetsk, then it was stationed near Sloviansk.

+On 14 April, the brigade's 206th Territorial Defense Battalion was transferred to the command of Mykolaiv Oblast's 123rd Territorial Defense Brigade, in order to strengthen the defense of the city of Mykolaiv.
+The 206th's 1st Company took up the defense of the villages of Halytsynove and Prybuzke, while its 3rd Company was deployed to the southern outskirts of the city near the village of Ukraiinka.
+In June, a company of the 206th was deployed to support the 124th Territorial Defense Brigade's 196th Battalion near Tavriiske and Oleksandrivka in Kherson Oblast.

-206th Territorial Defense Battalion fought near Mykolaiv in August.
-Later it was stationed near Vovchansk in January 2023, then it was sent to Bakhmut.
+The 206th Battalion continued to fight near Mykolaiv in August.
+It was stationed near Vovchansk in January 2023.
+Afterwards, it was sent to Bakhmut.

 Ministry of Defence of the Russian Federation on 17 July 2022 claimed that 242nd Battalions command posts was destroyed near Derhachi.

 243rd Battalion fought in Opytne and Klishchiivka near Bakhmut.

+On 2 October, the brigade received its battle flag.

 In November brigade commander Colonel Pisotskyi Eduard announced that close to half of his brigade was deployed in north to border with Belarus, Kharkiv Oblast, Kherson Oblast and Mykolaiv Oblast.

 Mobile air defense units are stationed near Kyiv, destroying enemy drones which try to attack critical infrastructure of the capital.

+On 12 April 2023 Kyiv City Mayor Vitali Klitschko awarded medals to soldiers from 242nd Battalion who recently were rotated from the front.
+Both 207th and 251st Battalions were serving near Bakhmut in spring of 2023.

+On 19 April 2023 Come Back Alive foundation announced that brigade received 3 pick-up trucks, radios, generators, Starlink terminals and other equipment for the "Long arms of TrO" project deigned to give 120 mm mortars to those units.